Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

     - Note that the definition of what constitutes a line terminator is controlled by the [lineTerminatorsPattern][line_terminator_docs] lexer configuration property.

-    - Also note that multi-line tokens such as some types of comments and string literals tokens may contain line terminators.
+    - Also note that multi-line tokens such as some types of comments and string literal tokens may contain line terminators.

 ## Unable to identify line terminator usage in pattern